Easier sharing of Wagtail drafts

 wagtail.contrib.modeladmin is also required and must be included in your list of installed apps.

-The code examples below assume that you are using the latest Wagtail version (3.0+).
+The code examples below assume that you are using a recent Wagtail version (3.0+).

 Run migrations to create required database tables: